ianozsvald/dtype_diet/README.md

 This tool checks each column to see if larger dtypes (e.g. 8 byte `float64` and `int64`) could be shrunk to smaller `dtypes` without causing any data loss.
 Dropping an 8 byte type to a 4 (or 2 or 1 byte) type will keep halving the RAM requirement for that column.
 Categoricals are proposed for `object` columns which can bring significant speed and RAM benefits.

+Whilst working on the [2nd edition of High Performance Python](https://www.goodreads.com/book/show/49828191-high-performance-python) with Micha Gorelick I wrote on RAM reduction in the Using Less RAM chapter for Pandas and NumPy and I wanted to write a tool like this, but didn't have time (heck, writing the 2nd edition took 9 months!).
+So, I got to write this tool after publication instead.

 Here's an example (see Notebook: ./example_sell_prices_ram_shrinkage.ipynb) on a Kaggle dataset showing a reduction of 957 -> 85MB:

 ![sell_prices after dtype_dtype](example_sell_prices.png)